Epic-Fight/EpicFight-Docs/docs/Guides/page3.en.md

 Don't mind the other types of saving a keyframe, for now all we want should be the default saving options.
 (No visual or delta saving)

-You can use Dope Sheet to see where each frame is located, and you can change the animation stant and ending frames in the timeline.
+You can use Dope Sheet to see where each frame is located, and you can change the animation starting and ending frames in the timeline.
 Dope Sheet Summary:
 ![image](https://github.com/Yesssssman/epicfightmod/assets/77132244/64a1a133-90a9-4a66-97b1-57acd0a1dcf8)
 Timeline where you want to set the initial and end frame.